quicwg/multipath/draft-ietf-quic-multipath.md

     the control frame.
     Note that this is the connection identifier used by the peer when sending packets on the to-be-closed path.
-    This method SHOULD be used if this connection identifier is non-zero length.
-This method MUST NOT be used if this connection identifier is zero-length.
+    This method SHOULD be used by default.
   - Type 1: Refer to the connection identifier issued by the receiver of the control frame.
     Note that this is the connection identifier used by the sender when sending packets on the to-be-closed path.
-    This method MUST NOT be used if this connection identifier is zero-length.
   - Type 2: Refer to the path over which the control frame is sent or received.
 - Path Identifier Content: A variable-length integer specifying the path